ramsesware/H4CK1NG_T00L/README.md

-# H4CK1NG_T00L v2.0
+# H4CK1NG_T00L v2.2

 ## Description

 **H4CK1NG_T00L** is a comprehensive **penetration testing and security analysis** suite designed to offer a scalable and complete solution.
 This tool is aimed at both beginner and advanced users in the field of cybersecurity, with a focus on an **intuitive graphical interface** that makes common penetration testing tasks easier.

-In this version 2.0, a modular structure has been implemented to allow for greater **scalability and ease of maintenance**.
-Each module is separated into individual scripts, which facilitates the addition of new features in the future.
+In this version 2.2, new features have been added, allowing users not only to analyze but also to remove metadata from documents, making it easier to ensure sensitive information isn't left exposed in document files.
+The modular structure of the tool continues to support scalability and easy maintenance.

 ## Project Structure